-Getting experience related to your major can be a great way to apply what you have learned in the classroom and can help you clarify your career goals.
-In addition, you gain an edge in your full-time job search because you will have the skills and relevant experience that employers are seeking.
-At Florida Tech, Career Management Services provides assistance to students seeking major-related work experiences and also administers the Cooperative Education (co-op) Program which enables students to gain academic credit for their experiences.
+Getting major-related work experience can be a great way for you to apply what you have learned in the classroom and can help clarify career goals.
+In addition, you will gain a competitive edge in the full-time job search because you have the skills and relevant experience that employers are seeking.
+At Florida Tech, Career Management Services provides assistance to students seeking major-related work experiences and also administers the ProTrack Co-op Program which enables students to gain academic credit for their experiences.

 An internship is a major-related work experience that usually lasts one semester, may be paid or unpaid, full-time or part-time, and may or may not be for credit.
-A summer job, volunteer, or community service position that is related to your major could also be considered an internship.
-The key in any internship is gaining experience that is related to your major.
+A summer job, volunteer, or community service position that is major-related could also be considered an internship.
+The key in any internship is gaining hands on, major-related experience.

-Students are encouraged to register with Career Management Services to get assistance with their internship search where they will be eligible for resume referrals and email notifications of opportunities.
-Additional resources are also available online and in Career Management Services.
+Students are encouraged to register with Career Management Services on Panther Career Link where they can view internship postings and receive email notifications of opportunities.
 Students may also schedule an appointment with an advisor to discuss the options available and to receive assistance with resumes, cover letters, or any aspect of the job search.

 NOTE: Be sure to indicate on your profile that you are looking for an internship or co-op position.
 Also, update your Panther Career Link profile and resume every semester.

 If your academic department has a required internship or offers an internship course, you should meet with your academic advisor to discuss the requirements of that program.
 Career Management Services is still available to assist you in finding the internship position.
 If your academic department does not offer academic internship credit, you may receive academic credit for your internship experiences through the ProTrack Co-op Program, providing they meet the requirements of the program.
 Please go to ProTrack & Co-op for more information.